ortexx/winston-callback/readme.md

 # Install
-`npm install winston-callback`
+`npm install winston winston-callback`

 # About
 Add to winston.Logger.prototype.log new callback handling.
 This allows you to call handler after completion of all transports.

+## Starting ^1.0.0
+You should install winston yourself.
+It is peer dependency

 # Example
 ```js